bonnyophelie/Morning-News-Frontend/README.md

 **Overview**

-Project Mornings is a web application designed to fetch news articles using the NEWSAPI and display them on the frontend.
+Project Mornings is a web application designed to fetch news articles from the backend using the NEWSAPI and display them on the frontend.
 This README.md file provides instructions on deploying the frontend of the app using GitLab.

 **Table of Contents**